 The Dr. Lutfi Kirdar Kartal Training and Research Hospital is a multi-wing healthcare facility with 800 inpatient and 200 outpatient beds.
 The 13-floor public hospital is operated by the Turkish Ministry of Health with three wings: Clinics and Administration, Diagnostic and Treatment, and Inpatient Wards.

 Located in the Kartal district of Istanbul, the hospital’s resource-efficient design allows it to save money on operational costs and funnel more funds into patient care.
 The hospital has energy-efficient air conditioning, preheated water using waste heat from generators and energy-saving lighting to conserve energy.
-Features such as low-flow showerheads and faucets and water-efficient landscaping also reduce water usage.
-The hospital’s sustainable design saves over 1,000 tCO2 per year.
+Features such as low-flow faucets and water-efficient landscaping also reduce water usage.
+The hospital’s sustainable design saves over 2,000 tCO2 per year.

 The hospital was developed by the Istanbul Project Coordination Unit (IPCU) Governorship of Istanbul, a unit of Istanbul’s government founded in 2006 to improve the city’s earthquake preparedness.
 Since Istanbul lies on a major fault zone, the unit mitigates seismic risk through retrofitting and constructing new public buildings that are built to withstand a potential earthquake.
 The Dr. Lufti Kirdar Kartal Training and Research Hospital is a product of the Turkish government’s belief that sustainable buildings should be built to withstand both earthquakes and climate change.